smurfix/sqlfuse/README.rst

 easily, so that I can add a subtree with my banking records and decide to have a few more copies stored someplace safe.

-I don't need safe concurrent write accesses.
+I don't need safe concurrent write accesses, but it should be possible to arrange for that.

 Local file caches should be possible but not required.